 Your first priority when you settle into your campsite is to get the kettle on.
 Having a hot drink will warm you up from the inside and raise moral immediately.
 If you have a campfire, keep the kettle topped up and bubbling constantly.

 The idea of wrapping your mitted fingers round a hot metal mug of steaming coffee is enough to warm the heart as it is.
 And the practice is even better.
 Just make sure the metal has cooled enough to sip without burning your lips!

-Although you may not feel like drinking much water when it’s chilly, your body actually needs more than think as it’s working harder than normal to humidify the cold air.
-Becoming dehydrated also accelerate the effects of hypothermia and frostbite.
+Although you may not feel like drinking much water when it’s chilly, your body actually needs more than you might think as it’s working harder than normal to humidify the cold air.
+Becoming dehydrated also accelerates the effects of hypothermia and frostbite.
 If you can’t face cold water, then warm it up and glug away.

 32Eat lots of calories